 Jacksonville, FL - The Florida Department of Health in Duval County has issued a health alert (at additional sites) for the presence of harmful blue-green algal toxins in the St. Johns River.
-The water samples activating the alert were taken on September 21, 2021.
+The water samples activating the alert were taken between September 30 and October 4, 2021.
 The public should exercise caution in and around the St. Johns River, as well as in and around the following locations:

-- St. Johns River – Arlington Boat Ramp - Alert lifted on November 4, 2021.
+- St. Johns River – South end of Hart Bridge - Alert lifted.

 Residents and visitors are advised to take the following precautions:

 - Do not drink, swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom.

 - Wash your skin and clothing with soap and water if you have contact with algae or discolored or smelly water.